 Pattern Explorations and Animation Tests

-We didn't know if these were the shots we would use for these particular patterns but I wanted us to have a pool of ideas to choose from once we did get to the stage of marrying the offline edit with the designs.
+We didn't know if these were the shots we would use for these particular patterns but I wanted us to have a pool of ideas to choose from once we got to the stage of marrying the offline edit with the designs.
 There was very little waste in the end, a lot of these explorations ended up in the final piece after some adjustments, probably the best example is the line-up of Owen(s) and the spiral of Messi's kicks which we merged into one shot using stills of several past and present players running.

 Behind the scenes

 There was a lot of ground to cover, we wanted to fit in some of the most iconic moments from the past World Cups but also quirky moments that everyone forgot about or didn't even see in the first place.
-So that meant that the animation had to be snappy, a lot of the times I couldn't linger on a shot not even for an extra couple of frames.
-I worked in parallel with the Rotoboiz, while they were meticulously cutting out the subjects I was X shots ahead, using proxies (badly rotoscopped footage) developing the patterns and progressing with the animation.
+The animation had to be snappy – a lot of the time I couldn't linger on a shot for even an extra couple of frames.

 We wanted to pay tribute to the tournament's rich history, football and the amazing energy around it, despite the horrible revelations surrounding this year's host country.
 The sequence goes live on Sunday, 20th of November, ahead of the opening game Qatar vs. Ecuador and will be played before every other game broadcasted by BBC, with an anticipated reach of 44 million views.